mdgriffith/elm-style-animation/README.md

 __Note__ Check out the examples for real reference code, this is only a rough overview.

 Add a field to the model of the widget you want to animate.
 In your initial model, you'll also have to provide an initial style.
-__note__ Your initial style should specify all the properties you intend to animate.

 ```elm
 import HtmlAnimation as UI